kpernyer/living-twin-monorep/docs/guides/core-concepts.md

 - **Response Time to Strategic Changes**: How quickly organization adapts to new insights
 - **Communication Effectiveness**: Rate of acknowledgment and action on priority communications
 - **Knowledge Currency**: How up-to-date organizational knowledge is
+- **Verifiable Rewards Effectiveness**: How much the Twin's learning improves organizational outcomes over time
+- **Catchball Dialog Quality**: Success rate of strategic conversations and their impact on alignment
+- **Organizational Learning Velocity**: Speed at which the Twin adapts its approach based on outcomes

 ### **Avoid Operational Metrics:**